0x6b/warpnine-fonts/README.md

 # This adds back all the OpenType features and ligatures to the variable font.
 uv run copy-gsub

-# Freeze OpenType features in the variable font as well.
-# Ensures the VF has the same frozen features as the static fonts.
-uv run freeze-vf-features

 # Ensure every output font advertises itself as monospaced:
 # This updates post.isFixedPitch, OS/2.panose.bProportion, and OS/2.xAvgCharWidth for all fonts in dist/.
 uv run set-monospace